Laisky/go-yubikey/README.md

 // and returns it as a string. func InputPassword(hint string) (string, error)

-// Attest attests a Yubikey slot by the Yubico root CA. func Attest(yk *piv.YubiKey, slot piv.Slot) error
+// Attest function attests the key in the slot by yubico Root CA,
+// and returns the certificate of the key. func Attest(yk *piv.YubiKey, slot piv.Slot) (slotCert *x509.Certificate, err error)

 // Decrypt decrypt by slot's private key func Decrypt(yk *piv.YubiKey,